mathgladiator/adama-lang/reference/src/howtos/tic-tac-toe.md

 java -version
 ```
 It should return something similar to the code below.

 ```shell
 openjdk version "11.0.13" 2021-10-19
 OpenJDK Runtime Environment (build 11.0.13+8-Ubuntu-0ubuntu1.20.04) OpenJDK 64-Bit Server VM (build 11.0.13+8-Ubuntu-0ubuntu1.20.04, mixed mode, sharing)
 ```

-Next, download the latest Adama jar file from GitHub by running this code.4
+Next, download the latest Adama jar file from GitHub by running this code.

 ```shell
 wget https://github.com/mathgladiator/adama-lang/releases/download/nightly/adama.jar
 ```

 Create an Adama developer account by running the code below.
 Read through the information and supply your email address.
 Enter the verification code sent to your email in your terminal.

 ```shell
 java -jar adama.jar init
 ```

 Run the code below to create a space for your Adama document.
 Adama space is similar to buckets in AWS.
 It is the container for your Adama documents.

 ```shell
 java -jar adama.jar space create --space <your_space_name>
 ```

 Congratulations!
 You've just created a space for your Adama document.
 You can now start creating the backend for the Tic Tac Toe game.

 ## Building the backend for your Tic Tac Toe game